GoogleChrome/web.dev/src/site/content/en/mini-apps/what-are-super-apps/index.md

   [iOS](https://itunes.apple.com/cn/app/%E6%8A%96%E9%9F%B3%E7%9F%AD%E8%A7%86%E9%A2%91/id1142110895?l=zh&ls=1&mt=8)
   (CN-only), [Android](http://s.toutiao.com/UsMYE/)

+{% Aside %}
-**💡 Tip:** Since the user interface of many super apps is Chinese-only, use the [Google Translate app](https://translate.google.com/intl/en/about/#!#speak-with-the-world) in camera mode with a secondary phone (if you have one) to understand what is going on.
+Since the user interface of many super apps is Chinese-only, use the [Google Translate app](https://translate.google.com/intl/en/about/#!#speak-with-the-world) in camera mode with a secondary phone (given you have one) to understand what is going on if you do not speak Chinese.
+{% endAside %}

 <figure class="w-figure">
   <img src="google-translate.png" alt="A secondary phone running Google Translate in camera mode live-translating the user interface of a Chinese mini app running on the primary phone." width="300">